Chronology: Worst Ebola outbreak on record tests global response

 Aug.
 29: Senegal reports first confirmed Ebola case.

-Sept 2: MSF president tells United Nations the world is losing battle to contain Ebola, slams "global inaction".
+Sept 2: MSF president tells U.N. the world is losing battle to contain Ebola, slams "global inaction".

 Sept.
 3: Epidemic accelerates; deaths top 1,900.
 Officials say close to 400 deaths in past week.